-My academic interest centres on comparative and international political economy with emphasis on the policies and politics of productive and protective dimensions of welfare in historical perspective.
-Utilising fuzzy set ideal type and qualitative comparative analysis, I discussed the notion of welfare productivism as conceptual backdrop for comparing recent social policy reforms in Europe and East Asia.
+My academic interest centres on comparative and international political economy, emphasising the policies and politics of welfare state change from a historical perspective.
+My research to date has discussed the notions of ‘welfare productivism’ and ‘social investment’ as a conceptual backdrop for comparing social policy reforms around the globe.
 Most recently, I have been involved in research examining the impact of family cash benefits and services on child well-being and discussing inequality in child well-being in OECD/EU countries.
 My current research programme adapts these different interests to the study of the Asia and Pacific region.

 My latest peer-reviewed research is available in the Children and Youth Services Review, Melbourne Asia Review, Journal of Social Policy (I and II), Policy and Society, Child Indicators Research, Social Policy & Society (1 and 2), the Journal of Education and Work, Asian Social Work & Policy Review, and the Journal of Asian Public Policy.
 In addition, I am co-author of The Short Guide to Social Policy (2nd Edition, 2015, Bristol: Policy Press), the Unicef Innocenti Report Card 13, Fairness for Children.
-A League Table of Inequality in Child Well-Being in Rich Countries and co-editor the new book series, Research in Comparative and Global Social Policy, launched together with Policy Press.
+A League Table of Inequality in Child Well-Being in Rich Countries (2016) and co-editor of the book series, Research in Comparative and Global Social Policy, launched together with the Policy Press/Bristol University Press.

-I worked as external collaborator for the Social Security Department at the International Labour Organisation in Geneva, the Directorate for Employment, Labour and Social Affairs at the Organisation for Economic Co-operation and Development in Paris and – most recently – the Unicef Innocenti Research Centre in Florence in Italy (2015-16), and most recently the German Science Foundation’s Collaborative Research Center (CRC) 1342 “Global Dynamics of Social Policy” in Bremen (2020).
+I worked as an external collaborator for the Social Security Department at the International Labour Organisation (2006) in Geneva, the Directorate for Employment, Labour and Social Affairs at the Organisation for Economic Co-operation and Development in Paris (2012-14), the Unicef Innocenti Research Centre in Florence in Italy (2015-16), and most recently the German Science Foundation’s Collaborative Research Center (CRC) 1342 “Global Dynamics of Social Policy” in Bremen (2020).